 A. The port authority as a landlord

-The landlord port model intends to involve private sector operations for a port authority managing public infrastructure.
-Among its many other responsibilities, the port authority is the curator and the authorized manager of the port land and adjacent aquatic surfaces, to be leased to the private sector.
-The port authority acts as the landlord, and commonly a regulatory body responsible for the technical management of the port area and several public authority functions.
+The landlord port model involves private sector operations in the port area.
+The port authority manages public infrastructure and advances the prospects of the entire port cluster.
+Among its many other responsibilities, the port authority is the curator and the authorized manager of the port land and adjacent aquatic surfaces to be leased to the private sector.
+The port authority acts as the landlord, and is commonly the regulatory body responsible for the technical management of the port area and several public authority functions.
 In contrast, port operations (especially cargo handling) are carried out by private companies.
 Infrastructure is leased to private operating companies and industries such as refineries, tank terminals, and chemical plants.
 Private port operators provide and maintain their superstructure, including buildings (e.g., offices, sheds, warehouses, container freight stations, workshops) and dock labor.
 This has become the dominant model in larger and medium-sized ports.

 As a landlord, the port authority must optimize the use of its domain (the total area, land, and aquatic, under the statutory responsibility of the port authority) by earmarking port areas for specific uses, awarding concessions and authorizations to a selected mix of companies, monitoring and managing the implementation of concession agreements, and adopting an appropriate pricing system.

 The situation is far from being uniform.
-On the one hand, the port authority is a concessionaire, similar to those it leases its managed areas.
+On the one hand, the port authority is a concessionaire, managing leased port areas.
 Often, leasing account for 50% of the total port revenue.
 In these instances, the port authority has fairly limited autonomy in setting concession prices, port operator authorization fees, wharfage charges, and other dues.
-At the same time, it does have the responsibility of generating a fiscal surplus.
+At the same time, it does have the responsibility for generating a fiscal surplus.
 On the other hand, many other port authorities are still described as landlords but often provide services and develop strategic activities that are not generally associated with this role.
 These port authorities act with more autonomy and a more business-like structure, with a broader strategic scope and more business-like goals.
 The shift of focus from macro-level goals to goals at the firm level underlines their entrepreneurial role.